High Risk →

 Wait for a job to complete.
 Polls the job status until it finishes or timeout is reached.

-Part of the Comfyui Mcp Server Node MCP server.
-Enforce policies on this tool with Intercept, the open-source MCP proxy.
+Part of the Comfyui Mcp Server Node server.

 AI agents invoke wait_for_job to trigger processes or run actions in Comfyui Mcp Server Node.
 Execute operations can have side effects beyond the immediate call -- triggering builds, sending notifications, or starting workflows.
 Rate limits and argument validation are essential to prevent runaway execution.